The Shark Valley Tram Tour in Everglades National Park

 The open-air vehicles offer great wildlife photography opportunities, pausing and even backing up to make sure you get up-close views of basking alligators from the safety of the tram.

-It's amazing to see how quickly, despite its log-like appearance (an Everglades speed bump, our guide joked) a wild gator can transform into an eight-foot leaping lizard, powerfully launching itself (thankfully, away from our tram) in the blink of an eye.
+It's amazing to see how quickly, despite its log-like appearance a wild gator (an Everglades speed bump, our guide joked) can transform into an eight-foot leaping lizard, powerfully launching itself (thankfully, away from our tram) in the blink of an eye.

 Our naturalist offered insightful knowledge about early settlers and human interaction with the land while pointing out birds and other wildlife.
 He even entertained with Everglades love stories, playing the roles of gossiping gator gals and big-hearted anhinga hubbies to explain mating and relationship rituals taking place like a sawgrass soap opera.